phaa/nlw-rocketseat-2024/README.md

 # Next Level Week - Rocketseat

-Este repositório contém duas pastas, sendo uma para a API e outra o aplicativo React-Native desenvolvido durante o treinamento
+This repository contains the code for the API and the React Native application developed during Next Level Week, an intensive training by Rocketseat.

 <p align="center">
    <img src="https://app.rocketseat.com.br/_next/image?url=https%3A%2F%2Fxesque.rocketseat.dev%2Fplatform%2F1732881091489.png&w=750&q=75" title="book" width="800" />
 </p>

-## Sobre o Treinamento
+## About the Training
-A Next Level Week é um treinamento que foi proporcionado pela Rocketseat.
-Foram disponibilizadas trilhas de aprendizado para React Native, Kotlin e Swift, sendo React Native a tecnologia escolhida para seguir com o projeto.
+Next Level Week is a training program provided by Rocketseat.
+Learning paths were offered for React Native, Kotlin, and Swift, with React Native being the technology chosen for this project.

-O projeto criado foi uma aplicação mobile entitulada Nearby, na qual o usuário pode encontrar estabelecimentos comerciais em geoposicionados em um mapa e encontrar descontos para cada um.
-O app conta com recursos de geolocalização e trabalho com elementos de mapa em tempo real, controle de camera e escaneamento de QR codes.
+The project created was a mobile application entitled Nearby, in which the user can find geolocated commercial establishments on a map and find discounts for each one.
+The app has geolocation features and works with real-time map elements, camera control, and QR code scanning.

 <p align="center">
    <img src="https://github.com/phaa/nlw-rocketseat-2024/blob/main/desktop-view.jpeg" width="800" />